dotsilva/omarchy-dotrb-theme/README.md

 # Featuring

-Minimal borders and border radius to increase screen use efficiency.
+Comfortable, but not excessive borders and border radius to increase screen use efficiency.
 Red, orange, oil blue, dark gray and light gray color palette.

 # Extras